asgardphp/docs/quickstart.md

 ##Installing modules
 One of the nice things that comes with Asgard, is the ability to build your application with existing modules with a single command.

-Here we are not using composer because we will not use these modules as dependencies but as actual parts of our application so that we can modify them and extends them easily.
+Here we are not using composer because we will not use these modules as dependencies but as actual parts of our application that we want to customize to our taste.

 To install the news module, run:

-	php console install git@github.com:asgardmodules/news.git --update-composer --migrate
+	php console install git@github.com:asgardmodules/news.git --update-composer --migrateou

-Along with the news, this will install some dependencies such as the admin module.
+Along with the news, this will install some dependencies such as the admin module and a ckeditor wysiwyg.

 Because of the --update-composer and --migrate options, the command will automatically update composer dependencies and run the migrations.
 Hence, the tables have been automatically created for your new modules.
 If you didn't want to update composer and execute the migrations automatically, you could simply remove these options from the command line.